mkhilari/OOSD/notes.md

 ```

 ## Comparable Interface
-The comparable interface is a generic class with method
+The comparable interface is generic with method
 * compareTo

 ```java